MadAppGang/MAGCoreData/README.md

 ### Updating objects
 To update objects you should specify primary key.
 See ['Mapping'](#mapping) section for additional instructions.

-To update or create new object:
+To update or create a new object:
 ```objective-c
 Weather *weather = [Weather safeCreateOrUpdateWithDictionary:dictionary];
 ```

-To update or create object in specific context:
+To update or create an object in specific context:
 ```objective-c
 Weather *weather = [Weather safeCreateOrUpdateWithDictionary:dictionary inContext:context];
 ```